 TIP: People line up early for dinner at the Harbor View (they do not take reservations) which can lead to a long wait for a table.
-They have the exact same menu at lunch, however, and far fewer people showing up, so you will probably get right in.
+They have a similar menu at lunch, however, and far fewer people showing up, so you will probably get right in.

 If that’s still not enough for you, the Homemade Café (809 3rd St.; 612.396.5804) is yet another Pepin restaurant that specializes in cooking from scratch.
 Breakfast is served all day.
-Save room for pie; cash only.
+Save room for pie.

 The Lake Pepin Campground (1010 Locust St.; 715.442.2012) is a large campground on the inland side of the highway with many sites that are in the open.

-TIP: If you’re not a registered camper, you can use the campground’s showers for $2.
+TIP: If you’re not a registered camper, you can use the campground’s showers for a small fee.

 The Great River Amish Inn (311 Third St.; 715.442.5400; WiFi) has seven simple but lovely rooms decorated with quilts and Amish furniture, equipped with microwave, fridge, coffee pot, and cable TV.

 The Lake Pepin Motel (305 Elm St.; 715.442.2012; WiFi) has 16 large rooms with cable TV that are sensibly furnished, plus two whirlpool suites.